 in machining technology and new techniques for varied support

-services to the machine tool industry.
+services of advanced manufacturing.
 Educators and member

 company personnel openly discuss new or innovative concepts